lbryio/lbry.tech/documents/build.md

 ##### Other Applications

 Who needs JavaScript?
 If performance is your number one goal, you probably won't want to use Electron.
-You can use any language you want to build and app on LBRY.
+You can use any language you want to build an app on LBRY.

 To build a desktop application in your language or framework of choice, follow your typical steps to create a basic application and then [follow the steps for using the LBRY SDK](#sdk).